JosephOuta/cao2019replication/README.md

         └── documents
 ```

+# Data
-1. Data: contains raw data files
+Contains raw data files

-2. Original paper
+# Writeup
-3. Writeup: Contains the replication report with study of interest, methods and r code for data wrangling and analyses
+Contains the replication report with study of interest, methods and R analysis script